-Please Note: This updated 840 clock hour version of the Electrician program replaced the previous version of the Electrician program at 720 clock hours and is effective for all starts on or after 9/1/2024.
+Please Note: This updated 840 clock hour version of the Electrician program will replace the previous version of the Electrician program at 720 clock hours once the school receives full approval from USDOE.

-Available as either a traditional in-classroom program or as a hybrid online program, ATI's Electrician program prepares students for entry-level residential and commercial electrician positions.
+ATI's Electrician program prepares students for entry-level residential and commercial electrician positions.
 Through this program, students will gain a basic understanding for properly using various tools and equipment of the trade, the ability to read and interpret building plans, and apply basic math, as well as a fundamental knowledge of electricity, including Ohm's law, magnetism, AC and DC current, multi-phase power and electrical motors.
 Students will learn to describe the types of electrical motors and their power connections, know the general principles of motor control, including how to assemble, disassemble, and connect wiring to equipment.